Burn Injury Causes in San Antonio, TX

 - Thermal burns occur from contact with flames, steam, hot liquids or metals, and other hot substances.

-- Chemical burns occur when a person is exposed to a harmful substance such as acid.
+- Chemical burns occur when a person is exposed to caustic substances like acids or alkalis.

-- Flash burns occur when a person is close to an explosion or other source of extreme, sudden heat.
+- Flash burns happen when a person is close to an explosion or sudden ignition source.

 Signs of inhalation injuries include: